-Possible causes Corrective action The temperature setting is NOT correct Check the temperature setting on the remote controller.
+T Possible causes Corrective action The temperature setting is NOT correct Check the temperature setting on the remote controller.
 Refer to the operation manual.
 The water flow is too low Check and make sure that: All shut-off valves of the water circuit are completely open.
 The water filter is clean.
-Clean if necessary.
-There is no air in the system.
+Clean if necessary. • There is no air in the system.
 Purge air if necessary.
-You can purge air manually (see "To perform a manual air purge" [▶ 256]) or use the automatic air purge function (see "To perform an automatic air purge" [▶ 257]).
-The water pressure is >1 bar.
-The expansion vessel is NOT broken.
-The valve (if equipped) of the water circuit towards the expansion vessel is open.
-The resistance in the water circuit is NOT too high for the pump (see the ESP curve in the "Technical data" chapter).
+You can purge air manually (see "To perform a manual air purge" [▶ 255]) or use the automatic air purge function (see "To perform an automatic air purge" [▶ 256]). • The water pressure is >1 bar.
+The expansion vessel is NOT broken. • The valve (if equipped) of the water circuit towards the expansion vessel is open. • The resistance in the water circuit is NOT too high for the pump (see the ESP curve in the "Technical data" chapter).
 If the problem persists after you have conducted all of the above checks, contact your dealer.
 In some cases, it is normal that the unit decides to use a low water flow.

-Possible causes Corrective action The water volume in the installation is too low Make sure that the water volume in the installation is above the minimum required value (see "8.5.2 To check the water volume and flow rate" [> 113]).
+Possible causes Corrective action

+Make sure that the water volume in the

+too low installation is above the minimum

+required value (see "8.5.2 To check the water volume and flow rate" [> 111]).

+water volume and now rate ( 111).